spettersson/splunk4patientprivacy/data_guide.md

 ### What is a Field Alias?
 A field alias allows you to rename an already extracted field, resulting in the creation of a new field without modifying or replacing the original.

 When Splunk automatically extracts fields, the field names are based on the keys in the events.
-Chances are that these field names doesn't align with the field names that the use cases require to function.
+Chances are that these field names doesn't align with the field names that the out-of-box use cases in this repository expects.
 To solve this, you can create field aliases to standardize (i.e., normalize) the field names.

 Just like field extractions, field aliseses are typically scoped to a specific sourcetype and thus defined in `<my_addon>/default/props.conf` within the sourcetype stanza.
 ```ini